stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

   These myths and ballads, typical as they were of crude superstition, repelled me greatly.
-Their persistence, and their application to so long a line of my ancestors, were especially annoying; whilst the imputations of monstrous habits proved unpleasantly reminiscent of the one known scandal of my immediate forbears&mdash;the case of my cousin, young Randolph Delapore of Carfax, who went among the negroes and became a voodoo priest after he returned from the Mexican War.
+Their persistence, and their application to so long a line of my ancestors, were especially annoying; whilst the imputations of monstrous habits proved unpleasantly reminiscent of the one known scandal of my immediate forbears--the case of my cousin, young Randolph Delapore of Carfax, who went among the negroes and became a voodoo priest after he returned from the Mexican War.

-  I was much less disturbed by the vaguer tales of wails and howlings in the barren, windswept valley beneath the limestone cliff; of the graveyard stenches after the spring rains; of the floundering, squealing white thing on which Sir John Clave&rsquo;s horse had trod one night in a lonely field; and of the servant who had gone mad at what he saw in the priory in the full light of day.
+  I was much less disturbed by the vaguer tales of wails and howlings in the barren, windswept valley beneath the limestone cliff; of the graveyard stenches after the spring rains; of the floundering, squealing white thing on which Sir John Clave's horse had trod one night in a lonely field; and of the servant who had gone mad at what he saw in the priory in the full light of day.
 These things were hackneyed spectral lore, and I was at that time a pronounced sceptic.
 The accounts of vanished peasants were less to be dismissed, though not especially significant in view of mediaeval custom.
-Prying curiosity meant death, and more than one severed head had been publicly shewn on the bastions&mdash;now effaced&mdash;around Exham Priory.
+Prying curiosity meant death, and more than one severed head had been publicly shewn on the bastions--now effaced--around Exham Priory.

   A few of the tales were exceedingly picturesque, and made me wish I had learnt more of comparative mythology in my youth.
-There was, for instance, the belief that a legion of bat-winged devils kept Witches&rsquo; Sabbath each night at the priory&mdash;a legion whose sustenance might explain the disproportionate abundance of coarse vegetables harvested in the vast gardens.
-And, most vivid of all, there was the dramatic epic of the rats&mdash;the scampering army of obscene vermin which had burst forth from the castle three months after the tragedy that doomed it to desertion&mdash;the lean, filthy, ravenous army which had swept all before it and devoured fowl, cats, dogs, hogs, sheep, and even two hapless human beings before its fury was spent.
+There was, for instance, the belief that a legion of bat-winged devils kept Witches' Sabbath each night at the priory--a legion whose sustenance might explain the disproportionate abundance of coarse vegetables harvested in the vast gardens.
+And, most vivid of all, there was the dramatic epic of the rats--the scampering army of obscene vermin which had burst forth from the castle three months after the tragedy that doomed it to desertion--the lean, filthy, ravenous army which had swept all before it and devoured fowl, cats, dogs, hogs, sheep, and even two hapless human beings before its fury was spent.
 Around that unforgettable rodent army a whole separate cycle of myths revolves, for it scattered among the village homes and brought curses and horrors in its train.